cseelhoff/coreos/README.md

 export ORGANIZATION_NAME='177th Cyber Protection Team' export DOMAIN_NAME='177cpt.com' export CLOUDFLARE_EMAIL=cseelhoff@gmail.com
-export GOVC_URL="vsphere2.us.177cpt.com" #this is the URL for the image address export GOVC_USERNAME="Administrator@VSPHERE.LOCAL" #login for the vsphere export GOVC_HOST="10.0.1.31" #this is the IP address of the ESXI host that the infraVM is on export GOVC_DATASTORE="esxi4_datastore" #datastore that VM is stored on
+export GOVC_URL="vsphere2.us.177cpt.com" #this is the URL for the vsphere export GOVC_USERNAME="Administrator@VSPHERE.LOCAL" #login for the vsphere export GOVC_HOST="10.0.1.31" #this is the IP address of the ESXI host that the infraVM is on export GOVC_DATASTORE="esxi4_datastore" #datastore that VM is stored on